peter-krajcir/udacity-react-myreads/README.md

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## Project Installation and Running

+The application was created with create-react-app and requires only npm install and npm start to get it installed and launched.